shades66/OddsAndEnds/ESPHome/AliExpress Clock Large/README.txt

     Top image is what is sent on powering up the clock next 3 are just random ones taken to see any obvious difference last 3 are after adjusting the screen brightness

+I removed a few resistors to allow me to use an ESP32 to drive the main chip.

+   Image A shows the I2C pins.
+         The 2 to the left are the I2C pullups which pull to 5 volts which I'm not sure the ESP32 would like The 2 under the chip are what connect to the microcontroller Image B shows the same pins but I've moved the resistors onto single pads.
+Note I did this wrong on the photo, the 2 resistors i moved to the pads I soldered onto and on my final implementation moved to hang onto the bottom 2 pads.
+The wired for CLK & DATA I attached to the pads you see the where 2 resistors are shown to be soldered under the chip. (hope that makes sense)

+   The 2 wires for CLK & DATA i then routed straight down and to the other side of the board where you will find some space to mount whatever ESP board you are using.
+For my hack I used the ESP32-Pico-V2-MiniPICO (See in the ESP32Board section of my repo) I created which is taped to the back of the PCB with power being tapped off the capacitor on the back of the PCB near the DJ Jack and an antenna stuck to the rear of the plastic casing.

+   For power see image C.

 from the top image I found I could replicate it via ESP Home sending the following code